iiab/calibre-web/README.md

 2. **Install dependencies**:
    Ensure you have all required dependencies installed.

-   Then, set up the python virtual environment using the following commands:
+   Set up the python virtual environment using the following commands:

    ```bash
    cd /opt/iiab/calibre-web-py3    # cd into the directory where you have Calibre-Web cloned